rich-newman/typescript-analyzer-eslint-prettier/docs/typeinformation.md

 ## Example of How to Lint with a Rule that Needs Type Information

 This example sets up a Node TypeScript Console Application in Visual Studio, and enables the rule '[unbound-method](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/docs/rules/unbound-method.md)' that needs type information.
-We do this for both of the options described abvoe for getting the rules to work: setting the flag in Tools/Options or editing a .eslintrc.js file.
+We do this for both of the options described above for getting the rules to work: setting the flag in Tools/Options or editing a .eslintrc.js file.

 ### Basic Set Up